matterstech/postgres-admin/README.md

 ### Views

-* index_duplicates - List all indexes similar to each other, you should keep an eye on those indexes
+* index_duplicate - List all indexes similar to each other, you should keep an eye on those indexes
-* table_sizes - List all table sizes, index sizes and various size-related metrics
+* table_size - List all table sizes, index sizes and various size-related metrics
 * index_usage - List all indexes and index usage statistics, easily find unused indexes
 * database_size - List all databases and their disk usage